fraunhofer-isi/micat/doc/source/index.rst

 =======================================

 The documentation explains the methodology and workflow of the MICATool.
-Furthermore, it explains the coding in order to facilitate improvements by other users.
+Furthermore, it explains the coding in order to facilitate improvements by other users and explains the assumptions and methodologies of the implemented indicators.

 .. toctree::
    :maxdepth: 2